MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables: Bash script that lists all local variables, environment variables and functions.

 6. Local variable
 6-create_local_variable: Bash script that creates a new local variable

+7. Global variable
+7-create_global_variable: Bash script that creates a new global variable named